millicentnetwork/milli-testnet/readme.md

 # Millid
-**Millid** is a distributed blockchain for financial services built using Cosmos SDK and Tendermint and created with [Starport](https://starport.com).
-It delivers benefits to the financial services participants and developers via its open-source platform based on Tnedermint consensus engine.
+**Millid** is a distributed ledger designed to support financial services built using the Cosmos SDK and created with [Starport](https://starport.com).
+It delivers benefits to the financial services participants and developers via its open-source platform based on Tendermint consensus engine.

 # Why Millid?